Chicken and Smoked Sausage Gumbo

 Cooked White Rice (Medium or Long Grain)

-• Add the sausage, salt, cayenne, and bay leaves.
+• Add the sausage, salt, cayenne

 • Continue to stir for 3 to 4 minutes.